Tiff Cothran went to be with the Lord on March 24, 2018. This story, originally written in 2013, has been updated to reflect his passing.

 “Service is an anchor for my marriage,” said Tiff.

-It is what their entire relationship has been founded on, going all the way back to their days as youth in North Carolina together.
+It is what their entire relationship had been founded on, going all the way back to their days as youth in North Carolina together.
 It was even Dorene who first urged her husband to rediscover his passion for service at a time when golf had become an idol.

-The attitude of Tiff, namely his unwillingness to be swayed by anyone or anything and his wilting in the presence of the Lord’s callings on his life, is reminiscent of Paul’s in Philippians 3:12-14:
+Tiff’s attitude, his unwillingness to be swayed by anyone or anything and his wilting in the presence of the Lord’s callings on his life, is reminiscent of Paul’s in Philippians 3:12–14:

 “Not that I have already obtained this or am already perfect, but I press on to make it my own, because Christ Jesus has made me his own.
 Brothers, I do not consider that I have made it my own.
 But one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.”

 As we discussed his childhood over biscuits and gravy early on a Saturday morning, I asked him, out of curiosity, if this had been the plan for his life growing up—what he had wanted to be.
 His answer made me laugh.